artdecocode/expensive/README.md

 ## Sandbox

-To use the `sandbox` version of the app for testing, either the `SANDBOX` environmental variable needs to be set, or `--sandbox` or `-S` flags should be passed.
+To use the `sandbox` version of the app for testing, either the `SANDBOX` environmental variable needs to be set, or `--sandbox` or `-s` flags should be passed.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/2.svg?sanitize=true"></a></p>